edgBR/product-markdown-forecast/README.md

 Tip: a reference variable for this study is the uplift, i.e. the factor between the sales during a markdown week and the sales during a week without markdown close in time.
 2) Is it possible to predict the uplift for the first week of markdowns with the information you have?
-What would be the key variables? (please do not take week 2 into account in this question)
+What would be the key variables? (please *do not take week* 2 into account in this question)
 3) Suggest a specific plan of action for markdowns in October 2018, based on your observations and models on week 1.
-If you had data on stock (number of items in inventory), how would you leverage them? (please do not take week 2 into account in this question)
+If you had data on stock (number of items in inventory), how would you leverage them? (please *do not take week 2* into account in this question)
 4) (Extra point question) Please answer questions 2) and 3) considering both week 1 and week 2 data.
 Does it changes your plan of action?
 How?

 ## Appendix
 - Sales_master.csv:
-o Gross_amount: the total sales that were generated with this particular variant not taking discount into account o Net_amount: the total sales that were generated with this particular after discount (so it shows what the customers actually paid) o Purchases: number of item sold
+  - Gross_amount: the total sales that were generated with this particular variant *not taking discount into account*
+  - Net_amount: the total sales that were generated with this particular *after discount* (so it shows what the customers actually paid)
+  - Purchases: number of item sold
 - Product_table.csv:
-General Information
-o Index_group_name, department name and product_type_name represent three levels of granularity describing the product (index being the higher-lever one and product_type_name the lowest)
+  -Index_group_name, department name and product_type_name represent three levels of granularity describing the product (index being the higher-lever one and product_type_name the lowest)